Biographies - Robert King

 King is widely regarded as a leading expert on the music of Henry Purcell: alongside extensive recording editions of the composer's music he was Artistic Director of Wigmore Hall's Purcell Tercentenary Festival and the author of 'the definitive biography' of the composer.
 He is a frequent broadcaster for the BBC, writing and presenting diverse programmes.
 In the world of film music King was a music consultant for Ridley Scott's epic Kingdom of Heaven and his harpsichord playing can be heard in the hit film Shrek 2; other Hollywood projects include work for The Chronicles of Narnia, Pirates of the Caribbean, Flushed Away and, assisting award-winning composer Hans Zimmer, The Da Vinci Code.

 Recent performances include major European tours of Handel Messiah, Bach St Matthew Passion, Bach Mass in B minor and The Coronation of King George (also recorded for DVD in Versailles), the Requiems of Mozart and Michael Haydn in Lucerne, Mendelssohn Paulus at Leipzig Gewandhaus and at Enescu Festival in Bucharest, Haydn The Creation at Flanders Festival, Finzi Dies Natalis and Britten Les Illuminations at Wigmore Hall and in France, Purcell The Fairy Queen, King Arthur and Dido and Aeneas in Theater an der Wien and widely on tour, Mendelssohn’s 1833 version of Handel Israel in Ägypten at Leipzig Gewandhaus and the festivals of Rheingau and la Chaise-Dieu, alongside tours to Austria, Belgium, Denmark, France, Hungary, Malta, Mexico, the Netherlands, Portugal, Romania, Spain, Switzerland and Spain.
-New CD recordings, following his Gramophone Award nominated disc of sacred music by Stanford and Parry for the VIVAT label, include music by Purcell, Couperin, Handel, Mendelssohn and, most recently, a disc of English Romantic music, A Voice from Heaven.
+New CD recordings, following his Gramophone Award nominated disc of sacred music by Stanford and Parry for the VIVAT label, include music by Purcell, Couperin, Handel, Mendelssohn, a much-lauded disc of British Romantic music, A Voice from Heaven and his most recent disc, the first volume of Purcell Royal Odes.